xrrocha/dssg/README.md

 ## Known Issues

-- There's no provision to exclude input files
+- There's currently no provision to exclude certain input files
-- There's no provision not to delete orphan output files
+- There's currently no provision to skip deletion of orphan output files
-- Multi-part extensions are not supported.
-E.g. `.d.ts` in Typescript descriptor files
-- Converters may generate additional files (e.g. `sass`'s sourcemap files.)
-These files may be deleted on subsequent builds. _This is being addressed_.
 ___

 ## Build Options